 2.1.2 Install Anaconda on Windows

-This finishes the installation of Anaconda distribution.
+This finishes the installation of the Anaconda distribution.
 Now let’s see how to install pandas.

 2.2.1 Open Anaconda Navigator from the windows start or search box.

 This is optional but recommended to create an environment before you proceed.
 This gives complete segregation of different package installs for different projects you would be working on.
 If you already have an environment, you can use it too.

 Select + Create option -> select the Python version you would like to use and enter your environment name.
 I am using the environment as pandas-tutorial.

 You open the Anaconda terminal from